Azhardabbah/learn-react-native/challenge-07/README.md

 If you’re unfamiliar with TOTP-based authentication, it goes like this: When I setup 2-factor authentication for my Gmail account, Gmail generates a secret which I record in my TOTP app.
 Using this shared secret, both my app and Gmail can generate the same time-sensitive passcodes at the same time.
 When Gmail asks for my 2nd factor, I provide the code my app generates, Gmail checks to see if the code is what it should be given the current time, and Gmail lets me in.

-If you’re unfamiliar with TOTP-based 2-factor auth, watch this video to see how it in action with Google’s Authenticator TOTP app.
+If you’re unfamiliar with TOTP-based 2-factor auth, watch [this video](https://youtu.be/Epab5LtUIvI?t=1m30s) to see how it in action with Google’s Authenticator TOTP app.

-If you’re interested in learning more about the TOTP algorithm, you can check out [this article](http://jacob.jkrall.net/totp/), but that won’t be necessary to make this app (we’ve handled the TOTP algorithm for you).
+If you’re interested in learning more about the TOTP algorithm, you can check out [this page](https://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm), but that won’t be necessary to make this app (we’ve handled the TOTP algorithm for you).

 ## <a name='TOC'>Summary</a>